Latest Country Reports

 The constitution and law do not provide for full freedom of movement.

 Foreign Travel: While the government denied maintaining a list of persons not permitted to depart the country, it continued to bar certain citizens from departing.
-Some university students reported that they were not allowed to leave the country.
-For example, eight recipients of scholarships to the Smolny Institute in Russia were denied exit in August.
-No explanation was provided in these cases.

 A 2005 migration law forbids travel by any citizen who has access to state secrets, has falsified personal information, has committed a serious crime, is under surveillance, might become a trafficking victim, previously has violated the law of the destination country, or whose travel contradicts the interests of national security.
-Former public sector employees who had access to state secrets are prevented from traveling abroad for five years after terminating their employment with the government.
+Former public-sector employees who had access to state secrets are prevented from traveling abroad for five years after terminating their employment with the government.
 The law allows authorities to forbid recipients of presidential amnesties from traveling abroad for a period of up to two years.
 The law also allows the government to impose limitations on obtaining education in specific professions and specialties.
 This law was applied to prevent students from traveling abroad to study.

 Exile: The law provides for internal exile, requiring an individual to reside in a certain area for a fixed term of two to five years.